golang/mobile/misc/androidstudio/README.md

   // Absolute path to the gomobile binary.
 Optional.
   GOMOBILE="/mypath/bin/gomobile"

-  // Absolute path to the gomobile binary.
+  // Absolute path to the gobind binary.
 Optional.
   GOBIND="/mypath/bin/gobind"

   // Absolute path to the go binary.
 Optional.